 You can purchase special scissors for cutting playdough, but they are not an absolute necessity.
 Regular, child-proof scissors also work, to be later wiped clean with a paper towel or rag.

 Most kids are already familiar with playdough and have made “snakes” in the past…skinny snakes, fat snakes, short snakes, and long snakes!

-After they roll the snake to the desired size, your child can use scissors to cut them into sections.
+After they roll the snake to the desired size, your children can use scissors to cut them into sections.

-In the beginning phase of learning to cut, help your child by holding the snake, in a later phase of cutting development, your child can hold the snake with one hand and cut with the opposite.
+In the beginning phase of learning to cut, help your kids by holding the snake, in a later phase of cutting development, they can hold the snake with one hand and cut with the opposite.

 Practise counting at the same time by determining how many sections they have when finished.

 With playdough “tools” or plastic utensils, children or adults can draw lines on flattened playdough.
 Kids then pick it up and practise cutting with scissors along the drawn lines.